ckeditor/ckeditor4-docs/guides/dev/features/colorbutton/README.md

 	config.colorButton_colors = 'CF5D4E,454545,FFF,CCC,DDD,CCEAEE,66AB16';

+Additionally, since CKEditor 4.5.8 you can also disable the "Automatic" option by setting the CKEDITOR.config.colorButton_enableAutomatic option to `false`.

+	config.colorButton_enableAutomatic = false;

-This will cause the color list to only contain the seven colors listed above:
+These settings will cause the color list to only contain the seven colors listed above, with no "Automatic" option available:

 {@img colorbutton_04.png The customized color list}